-All who in this life repent of sin, and, as the term repentance implies, begin and continue the work of reformation to the best of their ability, will form ,character which will be a benefit to them in the Age to come; when awakened in the resurrection Age, they will be to that extent advanced towards perfection, and their progress will be more rapid and easy; while with others it will be more slow, tedious, and difficult.
-This is implied in the words of our Lord (John 5: 29, 30--Diaglott): "The hour is coming in the which all that are in their,, graves shall hear His voice, and shall come forth 'they that have done good unto the resurrection of life [those whose trial is past; and who were judged worthy of life, will be raised perfect--the faithful of past Ages to perfect human life, the overcomers of the Gospel Age to perfect life as Divine beings], and they that have done evil, unto the resurrection of. judgment."
-These are awakened to judgment-to receive a course of discipline and correction--as the necessary means for their perfecting, or, otherwise, their condemnation to the Second Death.
+All who in this life repent of sin, and, as the term repentance implies, begin and continue the work of reformation to the best of their ability, will form character which will be a benefit to them in the Age to come; when awakened in the resurrection Age, they will be to that extent advanced towards perfection, and their progress will be more rapid and easy; while with others it will be more slow, tedious, and difficult.
+This is implied in the words of our Lord (John 5:29, 30-Diaglott): "The hour is coming in the which all tnat are in their graves shall hear His voice, and shall come forth; they that have done good unto the resurrection of life [those whose trial is past, and who were judged worthy of life, will be raised perfect-the faithful of past Ages to perfect human life, the overcomers of the Gospel Age to perfect; life as Divine beings], and they that have done evil, unto the resurrection of judgment."
+These are awakened to judgment-to receive a course of discipline and correction-as the necessary means for their perfecting, or, otherwise, their condemnation to the Second Death.

 The man who, in this life, by fraud and injustice, accumulated and hoarded great wealth, which was scattered to the winds when he was laid in the dust, will doubtless awake to lament his loss, and bewail his poverty and his utter inability under the new order of things to repeat unlawful measures to accumulate a fortune.
 With many it will be a severe chastisement and a bitter experience to overcome the propensities to avarice, selfishness, pride, ambition and idleness, fostered and pampered for years in the present life.
-Occasionally we see an illustration of this form of punishment now, when a man of great wealth suddenly loses all, and the haughty spirit of, himself and family must fall.
+Occasionally we see an illustration of this form of punishment now, when a man of great wealth suddenly loses all, and the haughty spirit of himself and family must fall.

 We are told (Dan.
-12: 2) that some shall awake to shame and age-lasting contempt.
-And who can doubt that, when every secret thing is brought into. judgment (Eccl.
+12:2) that some shall awake to shame and age-lasting contempt.
+And who can doubt that, when every secret thing is brought into judgment (Eccl.
 12:14), and the dark side of many a character that now stands measurably approved among men is then made known, many a face will blush and hide itself in confusion?
-When the man who steals is required to refund the stolen property to its rightful owner, with the addition of twenty per cent interest, and the man who deceives, falsely accuses or otherwise wrongs his neighbor, is required to acknowledge his crimes and so far as possible to repair damages, on peril of an eternal loss of life, will not this be retributive justice?
-Note the clear statement of this in God's typical dealings with Israel, whom he made to represent the world.--1 Cor.
-10: 11; Lev.
-6: 1-7.
-See also "Tabernacle Shadows," page 99.
+When the man who steals is requited to refund the stolen property to its rightful owner, with the addition of twenty per cent interest, and the man who deceives, falsely accuses or otherwise wrongs his neighbor, is required to acknowledge his crimes and so far as possible to repair damages, on peril of an eternal loss of life, will not this be retributive justice?
+Note the clear statement of this in God's typical dealings with Israel, whom He made to represent the world. -- 1 Cor.
+10:11; Lev.
+6:1-7.
+See also "Tabernacle Shadows," page making their punishments proportionate to the character of the offenses; and so in God's government: great punishments following great offenses are not greater than is necessary to establish justice and to effect great moral reforms.

 As we are thus permitted to look into the perfect Plan of God, how forcibly we are reminded of His word through the Prophet Isaiah, "Judgment also will I lay to the line, and righteousness to the plummet."
 (Isa.
 28:17.)
 We also see the wholesome influence of such discipline.
-Parents, in disciplining their children, realize the imperative necessity of making their punishments proportionate to the character of the offences; and so in God's government: great punishments following great offences are not greater than is necessary to establish justice and to effect great moral reforms.
+Parents, in disciplining, their children, realize the imperative necessity of